marcblanchet/dipt-quic-workbench-mb/readme.md

 Issues HTTP-like requests over QUIC from a client node to a server node.
 The following properties are available:

 - `type` (required): must be set to `quic_request_response`
-- `client_ip` (required): the IP address of the node used as a client.
+- `client` (required): the socket address (IP and port) of the node used as a client.
 Must correspond to an address defined in the network graph.
-- `server_ip` (required): the IP address of the node used as a server.
+- `server` (required): the socket address (IP and port) of the node used as a server.
 Must correspond to an address defined in the network graph.
 - `start_at_ms`: the simulation time (in ms) at which this traffic should start [default: 0].
 - `requests`: the number of requests that should be made [default: 10].
 Requests are sent sequentially, so each new request is sent when the response of the previous one is received.
 - `concurrent_connections`: the number of concurrent connections used when making the requests [default: 1].
 If set to > 1, then requests are sent in parallel on those connections.